tashatsar/tashatsar/README.md

 ### 👋 Hi and welcome here!
-I’m @tashatsar: a data scientist and just a simple human being 😊
+I’m Natasha: a data scientist and just a simple human being 😊

 - 👀 I’m interested in DS, MLOps, Python and programming: have been working in the field of Data Analysis, Data Science and MLOps for more than five years
 - ❤️ My key values are curiosity, continuous learning and passion for what I do.
 Why data science is so amazing for me?